carueda/tscfg/readme.md

 **Could tscfg generate `Optional<T>` by default for optional fields?**

-Not yet, but should not be too difficult to add.
+Yes, but it's not implemented yet.
 Feel free to contribute!

 ## tests